bonovoxly/containers/openvpn/README.md

 # overview

 This playbook creates an OpenVPN Docker image using ansible-container.
+This is a similar Docker image to https://github.com/kylemanna/docker-openvpn .
+It's also meant for use with the [OpenVPN playbook found here](https://github.com/bonovoxly/playbook/tree/master/ansible-playbooks).

 # container customizations